What is Chemical Equilibrium?

 Factors Affecting Chemical Equilibrium

-According to Le-Chatelier’s principle, if there is any change in the factors that affect the equilibrium conditions of the system, the system will counteract or reduce the effect of the overall change.
-This principle is applicable for both physical as well as in chemical equilibrium.
+According to Le-Chatelier’s principle, if there is any change in the factors affecting the equilibrium conditions, the system will counteract or reduce the effect of the overall transformation.
+This principle applies to both chemical and physical equilibrium.

 There are several factors like temperature, pressure, and concentration of the system which affect equilibrium.
 Some of the important factors affecting chemical equilibrium are discussed below.